 This means creating a cocoa sector where human rights are respected, the environment is protected and everyone, especially cocoa farmers, has the opportunity to thrive.
-For the latest updates on our progress to create a more inclusive, modern and sustainable cocoa supply chain that benefits both people and the planet, we invite you to read our 2020 Cocoa for Generations report: Reshaping the Future of Cocoa.
+For the latest updates on our progress to create a more inclusive, modern and sustainable cocoa supply chain that benefits both people and the planet, we invite you to read our 2021 Cocoa for Generations report.

 We’re working to achieve sustainable cocoa production

 We’ve made progress in tackling the environmental and social challenges facing the cocoa sector.

 However, we recognize today’s cocoa supply chain does not deliver on our ambition for everyone along the chain to have the opportunity to thrive.
 The cocoa supply chain is broken, and current interventions are not enough to fix it.
 It was this realization, together with our company’s commitment to create mutual benefits for all as outlined in our Sustainable in a Generation Plan, which led us to launch our Cocoa for Generations strategy in 2018.

 Backed by a $1 billion investment over 10 years, Cocoa for Generations has two pillars: Responsible Cocoa Today and Sustainable Cocoa Tomorrow.